M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Versions/index.md

 #### If using VAF Extensions

 0. *Ensure you have undertaken step 1 above.*
 1. Right-click on the project in Visual Studio and select `Manage NuGet references...`.
-Within the "Installed" tab, locate the VAF Extensions reference and upgrade it to the latest release (`>=22.11.49-prerelease`).
+Within the "Installed" tab, locate the VAF Extensions reference and upgrade it to the latest release (`>=22.12.52`).
 This will upgrade other referenced packages at the same time.
 2. If, after upgrading the VAF Extensions, the M-Files Vault Application Logging Framework is also still installed, uninstall it.
 3. *Continue from step 3 above.*

 #### If not using VAF Extensions

 The VAF Extensions library automatically wires up a lot of logging functionality.
 It is recommended that you use this library instead of implementing it manually.
 The below is included for reference only.
-{.note}
+{:.note}

 0. *Ensure you have undertaken step 1 above.*
 1. Right-click on the project in Visual Studio and select `Manage NuGet references...`.
 Within the "Installed" tab: